COMPOSITIONS / MUSIC THEATRE / HAGAR (2025)

 In the aftermath, they are left with one burning question… can what’s been broken ever truly be rebuilt?

 Hagar is scored for 5 voices and a large orchestra and has been commissioned by De Nederlandse Reisopera for their 70th anniversary.
-The first performance will take place on 28th of September 2025 in a staging by Belle van Heerikhuizen, conducted by Lochlan Brown, and performed by Hagar Sharvit (Hagar), Alison Scherzer (Sarai), Barnaby Rae (Abram), Fiona Kimm (Gertrude) and Glen Cunningham (Gabriel), accompanied by the North Netherlands Symphony Orchestra.
+The first performance will take place on 28th of September 2025 in a staging by Belle van Heerikhuizen and performed by Hagar Sharvit (Hagar), Alison Scherzer (Sarai), Liam James Karai (Abram), Fiona Kimm (Gertrude) and Glen Cunningham (Gabriel), accompanied by the North Netherlands Symphony Orchestra, conducted by Lochlan Brown.

 Opera Hagar is a part of the production ‘Second Love’.